Globalization indices showing how countries participate in global interactions

 - Even though WB is represented by 187 countries, only a few rich countries run it.

 - The bank’s roles are contradictory – is it a political institution or a practical institution?
 It has been seen to be performing the first role, but it seems WB does not play the practical role of being neutral.

 - It also seems to focus so much on the growth of a country’s GDP rather than on the standard of living of its citizens.

 Started in 1944, and governed by 187 member countries, the aim of IMF is to:

 - Foster international monetary cooperation

 - Promote high employment

 - Reduce poverty around the world.

-The primary responsibility of IMF is to ensure the stability of the International monetary system i.e. the system of exchange rate and international financial payments that enables countries to transact business with one another.
+The primary responsibility of the IMF is to ensure the stability of the International monetary system i.e. the system of exchange rates and international financial payments that enables countries to transact business with one another.

 Criticisms of IMF